 - How will you know what topics to write about that are of interest to them?

-Without knowing who you serve, trying to connect with them is very hard because…
+Without knowing who you serve, trying to connect with them is all guesswork!

-It seems that you can only know that for sure once you’ve worked with a lot of people, right?
+But it seems that you can only know for sure who your ideal clients are once you’ve worked with a lot of people, right?

-That’s when one of my favorite self-discovery tools comes handy.
+Here is where one of my favorite self-discovery tools comes handy.

-Introducing you to the Archetype Allies:
+Introducing you to the Archetypes

 And my brain seems to have a knack for spotting them.